Kharacternyk/pacwall/README.rst

 * ``-k``: do not run the hook

-  See Settings_ for details about what the hook is.
+  See `List of settings`_ for details about what the hook is.

 -------------
 Customization